-Through millions of years of evolution, cacti and succulents have developed unique water storage methods and self-protection.
+Cacti and succulents have developed unique water storage methods and self-protection through millions of years of evolution.
 This evolution enables them to survive in some of the most desolate growing areas on earth.

 For indoor plants, cacti and succulents are the perfect choices.
 Typical hot, dry indoor conditions are often harmful to leafy foliage plants but provide the ideal climate for many succulent plants.
 Besides, these plants are very tolerant of neglect, requiring little watering or other care throughout the greater part of the year.
-The results are often large colorful blossoms, a bonus whenever they appear.
+The results are often large colorful flowers, a bonus whenever they appear.

 Outdoors, cacti and succulents are a great addition in the landscape or on a patio during the summer.
 Although most cacti and succulents cannot protect themselves from frost, a few will survive even the coldest winter climates.

 No matter what you desire in plants, cacti and succulents have the diversity and adaptability to suit almost any lifestyle.
 A small investment will reward you with enjoyment for many years to come.

 A succulent is generally considered any plant with the natural ability to store water in its body or roots.
 There are over 1800 species of cacti.
 Hundreds of these species are available commercially.
 All cacti are native to the Western Hemisphere, and although many bear spines, this characteristic alone does not make them cacti.
-A cactus is distinguished by the presence of areoles, small nubbin-like structures that occur over the plant's body.
-Cactus spines, as well as roots and the flowers, always grow from these areoles, whereas spines on succulents other than cacti grow directly out of the body of the plant.
-Their unique adaptation also enables succulent plants to store water quickly and in great volume.
+A cactus is distinguished by areoles, small nubbin-like structures that occur over the body of the plant.
+The spines, as well as roots and the flowers, always grow from these areoles, whereas spines on succulents other than cacti grow directly out of the body of the plant.
+Their unique adaptation enables succulent plants to store water quickly and in great volume.